 In cold climates, water or chemical pipework often needs to be heat traced to prevent freezing.
 Thermal insulation alone is incapable of preventing freezing over prolonged periods.
-Parallel resistance self-regulating cables or constant power cables are chosen which can be cut-to-length as required at site.
+Parallel resistance self-regulating cables or constant power cables are chosen which can be cut-to-length as required on site.

 Silo ash is transported around plants.
 Heat Tracing is used for temperature maintenance to keep the internal surfaces of equipment at a temperature above the point at which condensation occurs.